pnorbert/adiosvm/README.txt

    Whenever Lubuntu offers updates, do it...

-4. Bottom left corner of screen has the start menu, open System Tools/LXTerminal
+4. LXTerminal: Bottom left corner of screen has the start menu, open System Tools/LXTerminal

-5. Install some linux packages (sudo apt-get install or can use sudo synaptic)
+   - LXTerminal setup (if you don't like the default one)
+     - Start LXTerminal
+     - Edit/Profile preferences
+     - Display tab: increase the scrollback to a few thousand lines (e.g. 5120)
+     - Style tab: set font and background/foreground to your style (Monospace 12 and black font on white background for the tutorial VM)

+   - Add terminal icon to task bar: right-click on task bar, select Add/Remove Panel Items Select Application Launch Bar, click Preferences Add System Tools/LXTerminal to the Launchers list

+5. Virtualbox Guest Additions
    $ sudo apt-get update
-   $ sudo apt-get install build-essential git-core libtool autoconf apt-file subversion cmake
-   $ sudo apt-get gfortran
-   $ sudo apt-get autoremove
-     - this one to get rid of unnecessary packages after removing LibreOffice
    $ sudo apt-get install dkms
      - Dynamic Kernel Modules, to ensure rebuilding Guest Additions at future kernel updates
      - or just reinstall Guest Additions each time if you don't want dkms installed

    - VirtualBox VM menu: Devices/Insert Guest Additions CD Image
-     - will install kernel modules, need adios password to run
+     - under Lubuntu it will not autorun, so in a terminal
+     $ cd /media/adios/VBOXADDITIONS*/
+     $ sudo ./VBoxLinuxAdditions.run

-     - this allows for resizing the window and for copy/paste between the VM and your host machine (set Devices/Shared Clipboard/Bidirectional)
+     - this allows for resizing the window and for copy/paste between the VM and your host machine (and sharing folders between your host machine and this VM if you want)
+     - set in VirtualBox main menu:  Devices/Shared Clipboard/Bidirectional)
-     Note: This has to be repeated when updating or recompiling the kernel
+     Note: This has to be repeated when updating or recompiling the kernel unless the dkms package is installed

-   - LXTerminal setup (if you don't like the default one)
-     - Start LXTerminal
-     - Edit/Profile preferences
-       General tab: unclick "Use the system fixed with font" Colors tab: Black on white
-     - Scrolling tab: increase the scrollback to a few thousand lines (e.g. 5120)
+     - reboot the machine

+6. Install some linux packages (sudo apt-get install or can use sudo synaptic)
+   $ sudo apt-get install apt-file
+   $ sudo apt-file update
+   $ sudo apt-get install build-essential git-core libtool libtool-bin autoconf subversion cmake
+   $ sudo apt-get install gfortran
+   $ sudo apt-get install pkg-config
+   $ sudo apt-get autoremove
+   -- this one is to remove unused packages, probably 0 at this point

    - Set HISTORY to longer:
      $ vi ~/.bashrc
      increase HISTSIZE (to 5000) and HISTFILESIZE (to 10000)

    - Turn off screen saver and lock
-     Start menu / Preferences  / Power Management Display tab:
+     Start menu / Preferences  / Power Manager
+     Display tab:
-       Turn off flag to Handle display power management Security tab:
+       Turn off flag to Handle display power management Set Blank after to the max (60 minutes on Lubuntu) Security tab:
        Automatically lock the session: Never
        Turn off flag to lock screen when system is going to sleep

-4. Shared folder between your host machine and the VM (optional) This is not needed for tutorial, just if you want to share files between host and vm.
+7. Shared folder between your host machine and the VM (optional) This is not needed for tutorial, just if you want to share files between host and vm.

    - In VirtualBox, while the VM is shut down, set up a shared folder, with auto-mount.